Is Medical Transcription Worth It?

 Reduced Functional Creep

 One of the well-discussed pitfalls of traditional medical scribes is that they can sometimes engage in the harmful practice of “functional creep.”
-Functional creep is the unintentional way trusted scribes begin to take on responsibilities outside the scope of their job, and engage in tasks that can put a physician at risk of malpractice.
-While medical transcription doesn’t provide the same documentation relief as a scribe, choosing to use medical transcription makes a physician almost completely immune to functional creep related malpractice risk.
+Functional creep is the unintentional way trusted scribes begin to take on responsibilities outside the scope of their job, and engage in tasks that can put a clinician at risk of malpractice.
+While medical transcription doesn’t provide the same documentation relief as a scribe, choosing to use medical transcription makes a clinician almost completely immune to functional creep related malpractice risk.

 For providers who are worried about the security of sensitive patient information, almost all medical transcription companies ensure some level of HIPAA compliance.
 This reassurance should let providers feel more at ease when transmitting sensitive patient data across channels.